esper-io/dev-docs/docs/home/console.md

 ![Company Settings](./assets/OLD_DASHBOARD/2_EC.png)

+An important feature that allows you to have some control over your device name prefixes is present in this tab.
+The last section Company short code allows you enter 3 letter short codes for your company name and location/area for the devices.
+For example if I set my company short code as ESP-BNG, all my devices will have the prefix and will have names such as ESP-BNG-2345 etc. The ESP here signifies my company name and the BNG is the location.

-- If you will be using apps from Google you will also need to enroll your company's Google Play account:
+**Important**: If you will be using apps from Google you will also need to enroll your company's Google Play account:

 ![Company Settings](./assets/OLD_DASHBOARD/3_EC.png)

+Know how to enroll into Google Play Services [here](./console/company-setting/index.md).

 ## OS Updates